leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 Continuously evolving circumstances and unexpected problems in the field means even the most well-structured plans can sometimes fall through and as a result require consistent hands-on management.
 This only adds to the complexity of an already complex process.

-Depending on paper documents, Excel spreadsheets or using disconnected apps to handle a small part of the overall operations isn’t a viable solution anymore.
+Depending on paper documents, Excel spreadsheets, or using disconnected apps to handle a small part of the overall operations isn’t a viable solution anymore.
 Meeting these challenges head-on in the modern market will require you to look beyond traditional systems and adopt a new way of operating your business.

 A powerful, cloud-based [**field service management software**](https://elogii.com/platform) can help you overcome all of these obstacles.